tschutter/recipes/r/sourdough_pita_bread.md

 the baked breads and wrap in a clean kitchen towel while you continue rolling and baking the pitas.

+*Notes*

+This recipe contains 500 grams of flour and 350 grams of water which results in 70% hydration.
+This assumes that the starter is at 100% hydration.

 The pitas are best the day they are made, but they also freeze very well.